 In 2019, OPPD will add 160MW of wind generation to its portfolio when the Sholes Wind Energy Center comes online.
 With this addition, OPPD expects to provide nearly 40% of electricity for retail sales from renewable sources.

-In response to customer interest, OPPD is also launching a community solar program in 2019.
-This 5MWac solar facility, near the town of Fort Calhoun, will be online in mid-2019.
+In response to customer interest, OPPD launched a community solar program in 2019.
+This 5MWac solar facility, near the town of Fort Calhoun, was brought online in late-2019.

 As a public power utility, OPPD seeks feedback from its customer-owners and other stakeholders on important issues that relate to our mission of providing affordable, reliable and environmentally sensitive energy services.